Master of Fine Arts in Screenwriting

 HCU is committed to providing a learning experience that instills a passion for academic, spiritual and professional excellence as a result of our Christian convictions.
 MFA students explore the rich heritage of our faith, which has guided storytellers, filmmakers, and artists throughout history.

-Since 2013, HCU has offered a wide array of dynamic degrees in Cinema & New Media Arts (CNMA), including undergraduate degrees in Cinematic Arts, Mass Media, Interactive Media, and Graphic Design.
+Since 2013, HCU has offered a wide array of dynamic degrees in Narrative Arts, including undergraduate degrees in Cinematic Arts, Animation, Video Game Design, Graphic Design, and Creative Writing.
 Graduates of these programs are creating compelling content in a variety of fields, from award-winning independent films to video games, health care, education, and faith-based ministries.
-At the heart of the CNMA program’s success is the School of Fine Art’s commitment to mentor and educate students towards excellence in artistic creation for the glory of God.
+At the heart of the Narrative Arts department’s success is the School of Fine Art’s commitment to mentor and educate students towards excellence in artistic creation for the glory of God.
 We prioritize hands-on field experience, apprenticeship and mentorship, strong understanding of tradition and theory, a clear focus on emerging opportunities, and an essential spiritual foundation for every student.

-The Cinema & New Media Arts program frequently hosts industry professionals as guest speakers and adjunct instructors, including:
+Narrative Arts programs frequently host industry professionals as guest speakers and adjunct instructors, including:

 Whit Stillman